machix/CapstoneProject/CapstoneProjectDescription.md

 In every project I have worked on dealing with HTTP request, I have always run into CORS (Cross Origin Resource Sharing) issues.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 Problems can quickly arise from this security precaution while testing communication between the front-end and backend of an application.
 I have solved this problem many times, and I am using a library mentioned previously to help solve this issue before it arises.

 I lack experience in developing high concurrent services, so I expect to run into roadblocks dealing with concurrency within the application.
 I plan to overcome this through research and reading about concurrent design patterns.
 Also, by reaching out for help with the professor and any other teachers that may be able to help.
 Another option is to use stackoverflow.
-Ultimately I will seek guidance from people more knowledgeable than myself if I run into any roadblocks.
+Ultimately, I will seek guidance from people more knowledgeable than myself if I run into any roadblocks.

 ## *Algorithm and Data Structure Appendix*